kydos/2017-DRIO-5201C-Scala/README.md

 - ***Programming in Scala***, 3rd Ed.
 By Martin Odersky et al.

+The [Scala](http://www.scala-lang.org) website also contains several links to useful learning material.

 While this is a scala Course, I'll be using from time to time [Haskell](http://haskell.org) to explain some core functional programming concepts as it provides a more succint and extremely clear syntax.
 If you want to deepen your understanding of functional programmign and in particular of Haskell I suggest the following two books:

 - ***Haskell: The Craft of Functional Programming***, 2nd Ed by Simon Thompson.